 2. DataRPM, a Progress Company

 In offering predictive maintenance and cognitive technology for fleet management, DataRPM aims to illustrate what the future of fleet management looks like.
-Additionally, the company’s use of AI shows the potential connectivity level of that could be developed within the automotive industry.
+Additionally, the company’s use of AI shows the potential connectivity level that could be developed within the automotive industry.
 The results promise to yield major benefits for manufacturers and consumers.

 For example, manufacturers could use AI to identify patterns in performance data to uncover potentially dangerous situations before they result in any harm.
 This ability would improve driver safety.
 DataRPM’s Cognitive Predictive Maintenance (CPdM) solution enables manufacturers and fleet managers to reduce downtime.
 It can also enhance efficiency to deliver major cost savings.
 While individual drivers may not notice the impact of these CPdM capabilities, fleet managers can increase their fuel efficiency by 5-10%.
 They could also reduce unplanned downtime in some cases by 100%.